Spantax Flight 995: Rescue operation

-As the aircraft came to a stop, heavy fumes and thick smokes immediately entered the cabin, and passengers quickly got up and rushed toward the exits.
+As the aircraft came to a stop, heavy fumes and thick smoke immediately entered the cabin, and passengers quickly got up and rushed toward the exits.
 The aircraft had lost its electricity due to the severity of the crash, and thus the pilots could not send evacuation orders to the cabin crews.
-The cabin crews immediately ordered evacuation and tried to reach the megaphones to address and guide the passengers, however due to their difficult-to-reach location they opted to quickly attend to the passengers.
+The cabin crews immediately ordered evacuation and tried to reach the megaphones to address and guide the passengers; however, due to their difficult-to-reach location, they opted to quickly attend to the passengers.

 There were three cabins inside the aircraft: The forward cabin, the middle and the aft cabin.
 Due to the destruction of the right wing and the subsequent explosion and flames, evacuation through the exits on the right side were not safe, so passengers were quickly ordered to leave the aircraft through the left side.
 The evacuation was chaotic, with passengers being trampled and seats were jumped over.
-In the forward and middle cabin, evacuation of the passengers was hampered as many passengers decide to take their bags with them.
+In the forward and middle cabin, evacuation of the passengers was hampered as many passengers decided to take their bags with them.
 Some of them tried to open the overhead cabins to retrieve their belongings, causing a significant jam.
-The flight attendants in the forward and middle cabin managed to open three emergency doors number, which were door number 1R, 1L and 2L.
+The flight attendants in the forward and middle cabin managed to open three emergency doors, which were door number 1R, 1L and 2L.

 Emergency door number 2R, which was located on the right side of the middle cabin, was initially not used since the flight attendant stationed nearby saw fires near the door, thus concluded that it was not safe for evacuation and opted to guide the passengers to the left emergency door.
 A passenger eventually decided to open it, and a total of 4 passengers evacuated through the exit.
 Due to the door being opened, fire eventually managed to enter the middle cabin.

 Meanwhile, in the aft cabin, passengers were panicking as fire from the outside managed to enter the cabin through the holes and gaps and ignited the seats, causing further panic among the passengers.
-Thick smokes and fumes limited visibility, creating more difficulty in the evacuation.
+Thick smoke and fumes limited visibility, creating more difficulty in the evacuation.
 The cabin was also the most heavily occupied area, and since the impact had caused deformities on two of the four available exits, this created a heavy jam within the corridors.
-Three flight attendants seated at the back of the aircraft had tried to open the emergency doors number 4R and 4L, however both doors were unable to be opened, likely due to it being deformed.
-The three attendants were quickly overcome by smokes.
+Three flight attendants seated at the back of the aircraft had tried to open the emergency doors number 4R and 4L; however, both doors were unable to be opened, likely due to them being deformed.
+The three attendants were quickly overcome by smoke.